-Because there will be boundary conditions, we will want sample points along the boundary lines, to register the inflow and outflow of the quantity.
-The interior of the region will need a set of points at which the unknown quanitity is to be computed.
+We will want sample points along the boundary lines, to register the inflow and outflow of the quantity.
+The interior of the region will need a set of points at which the unknown quantity is to be computed.

 When modeling the differential equation, we may need to know how the quantity varies over space.
 If we look for the value at the nearest sample point, we are implicitly dividing the region into subregions, for which the sample points are representative.